Fronkon Games

 It looks like everything is correct.

-The next shader in difficulty would be the one for the back face.
-In it I want to mix two textures, one for the background image and another one as a frame.
+The next shader in terms of difficulty is the one for the back face.
+In this shader, I want to mix two textures: one for the background image and another for the frame.

-The texture of the frame must have a transparent zone (alpha equal to 0) that allows to see the background texture.
+The frame texture must have a transparent zone (alpha equal to 0) that allows the background texture to be seen.

 To mix, or more precisely interpolate, both pixels I will use the function lerp(x, y, s), which returns x if s is 0, y if s is 1 and a linearly interpolated value between x and y if the value of s is between 0 and 1.